Blake's Mystery

 Leaving fresh groceries and his cats behind, all communication with his family and friends ceased, which was out of character for him.
 There's reason to believe he didn't walk away willingly.

-Blake stood 6 feet tall and weighed 175 pounds.
+Blake stood approx. 6 feet tall and weighed 175 pounds.
 He had brown hair and brown eyes.

 Help us solve this 32-year mystery - any detail could break the case.